patali09/patali09.github.io/_tabs/about.md

 **Kathmandu, Nepal**

 ### PROFESSIONAL SUMMARY
-Woked as a offensive security analyst for around 7 months.
+Worked as an Offensive Security Analyst for around 7 months, specializing in web and mobile application vulnerability assessment.
+Experienced in conducting pentest, writing technical reports, and collaborating with clients.

 ### SKILLS
 - Web and Mobile Application VA and Exploitation